How I helped shape the new Contact Intel experience (42K+ monthly interactions)

 Routing logic maps.

-Dev handoff files via Figma and our documentation Wiki.
+Dev handoff files via Figma and our internal documentation Wiki.

 100